Wilbert Lai, MBA, CPA, CMA

 He holds an MBA from the University of Minnesota and a BCom (Hons) from the Chinese University of Hong Kong.

-He is currently on the Advisory Councils of OMNI Television East, the Chinese Cultural Centre of Greater Toronto, and the Support Enhance Access Service (SEAS) Centre, and he is a member of the Crosscurrents Committee at the Richard Charles Lee Canada–Hong Kong Library at the University of Toronto.
+He is currently on the Advisory Councils of OMNI Television East, the Chinese Cultural Centre of Greater Toronto (CCCGT), and the Support Enhance Access Service (SEAS) Centre, and he is a member of the Crosscurrents Committee at the Richard Charles Lee Canada–Hong Kong Library at the University of Toronto.

 Wilbert is a frequent commentator on Canadian business issues in Chinese Canadian media and has written columns on business and social issues for the World Journal and Ming Pao Daily News, Eastern Canada editions.